 Smartphone ownership rates in the United States are projected to reach 72.7 percent by 2021.
-When you combine that with the fact that, on average, most users install around 20 apps on their phones, you can see how powerful the reach of mobile apps continues to be.
+The fact that most users install around 20 apps on their phones shows how powerful mobile reach continues to be.

 In fact, in surveys looking at how patient attitudes have changed over the last three years, patients indicated they would prefer more digital and mobile options for managing their healthcare.
 This includes virtual visits and e-refills for prescriptions.

 One example of a widely used app in healthcare is MyChart:

 It’s powered by the Epic system, the same data system used by many of the top hospitals in the nation.
 Patients can communicate with their doctors, request prescription refills, view lab results and more right from their smartphones.